top of page

 Introduction

-The first century was the best of church history; it was the worst of persecution, it was the age of faith, it was an age of fear, it was the era of belief, it was an era of doubt, it was the season of virtue, it was a season of evil, it was the beginning of hope, it was the end of death.
-What the Holy Spirit said to the seven churches in Revelation covered all these themes (see Rev. 1-3).
-They were each located in the Roman province of Asia.
-In ancient times, the seven cities of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea followed the same carrier route in a northward arc.
-John ordered them by their distance from Patmos, his place of exile, around AD 80 (Rev. 1:4, 11, 20).
-The modern Turkish cities approximate these locations: Selçuk, İzmir, Bergama, Akhisar, Sart, Alaşehir, and Denizli.
+The first century was the best of church history and the worst of persecution.
+It was an age of faith and fear, of belief and doubt, of virtue and evil.
+It was the beginning of hope and the end of death.
+The Holy Spirit's message to the seven churches in Revelation reflects all these themes (Rev. 1–3).
+These seven churches were in the Roman province of Asia.
+In ancient times, the cities of Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and Laodicea followed a standard northward trade route.
+John listed them in the order of their distance from the island of Patmos, where he lived in exile around AD 80 (Rev. 1:4, 11, 20).
+Today, their locations correspond to the modern Turkish cities of Selçuk, İzmir, Bergama, Akhisar, Sart, Alaşehir, and Denizli.

-What the Spirit Is Saying to the Seven Churches
+What the Spirit Says to the Seven Churches

-In scripture, the number seven represents completion and wholeness (e.g., Gen. 2:1-2; Exod.
-20:10-11; Matt.
-18:21-22).
+In the Bible, the number seven stands for completion and wholeness (e.g., Gen. 2:1–2; Exod.
+20:10–11; Matt.
+18:21–22).
 It is also the number of branches on the menorah (H4501) and the temple's lampstand (shown at the top).
-With this in mind, let us consider the seven churches in Revelation as a model of all Christendom throughout time and space.
-In other words, the Holy Spirit still speaks to the churches today, and Jesus still delegates a messenger to our lampstands.
-First, we must realize what the Spirit said to the first-century congregations of Asia Minor to grasp what he is saying to us now.
-Each letter presents this basic format: a christological greeting, details about the community, and a criticism accompanied by encouragement.
+With this in mind, we can view the seven churches in Revelation as a model for all of Christ's church throughout history.
+The Holy Spirit still speaks to the churches today, and Jesus still appoints a messenger to watch over each lampstand.
+To understand what the Spirit says to us now, we must first recognize what he said to the first-century churches of Asia Minor.
+Each letter in Revelation follows a similar pattern: a greeting that reveals something about Christ, details about the community, and a criticism paired with encouragement.
 Jesus ended each letter by saying, "Whoever has ears, let them hear what the Spirit says to the churches."
-The following paragraphs include a historical-grammatical exposition of the text, blending the first-century view with a twenty-first-century parallel.
+The following sections use a historical-grammatical approach to explain the text, connecting its first-century meaning to lessons for the twenty-first century.

 Nicolas Gavrilenko

-Ephesus today represents those who emphasize doctrine but do so without compassion.
-They are "heresy hunters" who cannot read scripture without considering their following argument over the finer points of theology.
-Many lose their sense of divine mystery, if not their faith in God outright.
-While it is noble to defend the faith against outside threats of skepticism and inside dangers of false teaching, the modern "Ephesian" must not forget the point: hope in the resurrection (see 1 Pet.
+Ephesus today represents believers who focus on doctrine but lose compassion in the process.
+They become "heresy hunters" who read Scripture mainly to prepare their following argument about theology.
+In doing so, many lose their sense of divine mystery—and some even lose their faith in God.
+Defending the faith against skepticism and false teaching is essential, but the modern "Ephesian" must remember the heart of the gospel: hope in the resurrection (1 Pet.
 3:15, 21).

-We moderns are not above making pilgrimages to visit monuments such as the Statue of Liberty.
-While it is good to appreciate where you live and work to improve your community as a law-abiding citizen, let that not blind us to love God and our neighbor.
-If patriotism means having a fondness for the land of one's fathers (Latin: patria), then we do not sin.
-Yet, if such devotion becomes nationalism, the supremacy of one's nation over others, we must repent (see "Sacralism: Patriot or Pilgrim").
-God places us in our times and borders (see Acts 17:26), and Jesus also tells us to baptize disciples from all nations (see Matt.
+We modern people are not above making pilgrimages to monuments such as the Statue of Liberty.
+It is good to value the place where we live and to work for the good of our community as responsible citizens.
+Yet we must not let civic pride close our eyes to the greater call to love God and our neighbor.
+If patriotism means a healthy affection for the land of one's fathers (Latin: patria), it is not sinful.
+But when that affection turns into nationalism—the belief that one's nation is superior to others—we must repent and return to God (see "Sacralism: Patriot or Pilgrim").
+God places each of us in our appointed times and borders (Acts 17:26), and Jesus commands us to make disciples of all nations (Matt.
 28:19).

 Taha Berk Tekin